mongodb/docs/source/reference/aggregation.rst

       );

-   This projection selects the ``title`` field and places :aggregator:`$project` into "inclusive" mode.
+   This projection selects the ``title`` field and places :pipeline:`$project` into "inclusive" mode.
 Then, it creates the ``stats`` documents with the following fields:

    - "``pv``" which includes and renames the "``pageViews``" from the